 - Unsold inventory in most cities is a result of the wrong product category; they are not the current market demand.
 Often, these properties do not offer the right price tag or area.

 - Demand for new housing is there among urban families but they are not getting the right kind of reassuring experience to actually pursue an investment like home buying.

 How a dedicated real estate customer loyalty program can help?

 The immediate change that is necessary to go toe-to-toe with these emerging real estate trends is a better customer experience.

-Introduction of loyalty benefits and referral programs for home-buyers that reward with cash or kind incentives is what could get developers out of this slowdown.
+For instance, the introduction of loyalty benefits and referral programs for home-buyers that reward with cash or kind incentives is what could get developers out of this slowdown.

-Engagement programs, local benefits, memberships, and other vendor affiliations will work extremely well in giving your homebuyers a holistic experience that matters and bringing them back to mindset that is eager to settle and look forward to a secure future.
+Engagement programs, local benefits, memberships, and other vendor affiliations will work extremely well in giving your homebuyers a holistic experience that matters and bringing them back to the mindset that is eager to settle and look forward to a secure future.